-This function efficiently determines if n is prime.
+Returns 1 if n is proved prime, otherwise it returns 0 in which case n is composite.
 In the precomp version of the function it is assumed that n is greater than 2 and odd.
 The function takes a precomputed inverse of n.